FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 20th November 2015.md

 A/Head of Finance.
 The Council then noted the provisions made in the Draft Annual

-Budget for Division D – Development Management.--- **23**
+Budget for Division D – Development Management.
+---
+**23**

 **Division E: Environmental Services**